ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-infrastructure.md

 # Deploying your infrastructure
 {: #power-vs-set-up-infrastructure}

-This is a complementary offering from IBM Power Systems, with low latency access to {{site.data.keyword.cloud_notm}} services {: note}
+This is a complementary offering from {{site.data.keyword.IBM_notm}} Power Systems, with low latency access to {{site.data.keyword.cloud_notm}} services
+{: note}

 **Deploying your infrastructure** describes how to deploy and set up SAP HANA and SAP NetWeaver on {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}.
-The guide includes references to previous sections and includes setting up your network, security, storage, and operating system (OS).
+The guide includes references to previous sections and covers setting up your network, security, storage, and operating system (OS).
 {:shortdesc}